kubeflow/model-registry/docs/mr_go_library.md

 }
 ```

-Everything is ready, you can start using the `ModelRegistryService` library!
+### Example usage

-Here some usage examples:
+After setting up your Model Registry Service, you can try some of the following:

-#### Model Registration
+#### Creating models

 Create a `RegisteredModel`